Mitsukurina owstoni Jordan, 1898

 Afrikaans: kabouterhaai

-English: elphin (or elfin) shark; Japanese goblin shark; mitsukuri’s shark; tengu (goblin) shark
+English: elphin (or elfin) shark; goblin shark; Japanese goblin shark; mitsukuri’s shark; tengu (goblin) shark

 French: requin lutin